neilberkman/clippy/README.md

    - Detects MIME type from content
    - Text data → copies as text
    - Binary data → saves to temp file, copies reference

+3. **MIME Type Detection**:
+   - Uses content-based detection, not file extensions
+   - Anything with MIME type `text/*` is treated as text
+   - This means `.log`, `.conf`, `.json`, etc. are correctly identified as text
+   - Binary files are identified by their actual content (e.g., PNG magic bytes)

 ## Examples